phetsims/qa/documentation/qa-book.md

 [the PhET Help Center](https://phet.colorado.edu/en/help-center/running-sims).
 (Open the "What are the System Requirements for running PhET simulations?" details.)

-As of 2020-09-10 the operating systems we officially support are:
+As of 2021-12-16 the operating systems we officially support are:

 * Chrome OS
-* iOS 12+
+* iOS 13+
 * iPadOS 13+
 * macOS 10.12+
 * macOS 11+
+* macOS 12+
 * Windows 10
+* Windows 11

 ### 1.3: Web Browsers